12 Things I Wish I knew When I Started Writing Books

 9) Writing the second book is harder

-Take-away: Get into a positive state of mind before starting a new manuscript.
+Take-away: Get into a positive state of mind before starting a new manuscript and outline a new book before diving in.
+I use my 5-Day Book Blueprint to get the main details down first.

 10) Discipline is your best friend